-We have an online safety policy (Online Safety Policy) which identifies the usage and expected behaviour of children/students.
-As a school we appreciate the value of technology and that appropriate filters are in place, yet this does not lead to unreasonable restrictions which would limit online teaching and safeguarding.
+We have an online safety policy Online Safety Policy which identifies the usage and expected behaviour of children/students.

 Education at home/Remote learning: - Where children are being asked to learn online at home, our school will refer to and use the links and resources provided by the DfE; Safeguarding in schools, colleges and other providers and safeguarding in remote education.